For questions or information, please contact:

 Since graduating from Illinois with a B.A. in Economics, Kathleen has taken on the role of Data & Survey Scientist in the Data Analytics unit of CITL.
 This role focuses on cleaning and coding data for analysis, producing recurring summary statistical reports, and programming online data collection tools.
 She has a well-working knowledge of SPSS, Python, LaTeX, XML, and their various applications in streamlining data cleaning and reporting.
 She also has experience in managing and harmonizing datasets across multiple time points (longitudinal and milestone data), multiple survey revisions, and multiple modes of implementation.

-Paige is the Postdoctoral Research Associate with CITL's Data Analytics group.
-She has both an M.S. and Ph.D. in Library and Information Science and an M.A. in Interdisciplinary Studies.
-At CITL, she works on data collection, preparation, management, and documentation for a variety of projects including online program evaluation and Illinois’ Coursera learning analytics assessment.
+Paige is a Data and Survey Scientist with CITL's Data Analytics group.
+She has both an M.S. and Ph.D. in Library and Information Science, an M.A. in Interdisciplinary Studies, and a B.A. in Anthropology.
+At CITL, she works on data collection, preparation, management, and documentation for a variety of projects including online program evaluation and Illinois' Coursera learning analytics assessment.
 She is also part of the Illini Success data analysis team shared between CITL and the Career Center.

 Aleena Khan is a Ph.D. student in the Department of Political Science at Illinois.
 Her current academic research focuses on understanding American identity and perceptions of anti-Americanism in the United States.
 Aleena is also an Associate Policy Researcher at Princeton University’s Bridging Divides Initiative, where she works on tracking threats and harassment to local public officials across the United States.
 Before coming to Illinois, Aleena worked as.
 Research Assistant at the Human Services Research Institute in Cambridge, Massachusetts and earned a B.A. in political science from Simmons University.
 Her expertise lies in survey design and survey experiments using Qualtrics.
 She also has experience with some Qualitative methods (interviewing and Q-sort), database querying using SQL, creating basic dashboards in Tableau and R Shiny, as well as inferential statistics in R and Stata.